 CURRENT JUDGING PANEL

-Already 29 judges returning from previous years’ judging panels have been confirmed.
-As in prior years, returning judges will be announced during the regular entry period (July-August 2016) and the complete judging panel will be officially revealed during the late entry period (August-September 2016).
+As in years past, judges returning to the 2017 panel from prior years’ judging panels will be announced during the regular entry period (June-July 2017) and the complete judging panel, including new additions to the high-profile group, will be revealed during the late entry period (August-September 2017).
 Stay tuned!

 PAST JUDGING PANELS

-the fourth annual judging panel included 53 writers and reviewers from highly recognized newspapers, business, consumer and technology publications, radio outlets, and analyst firms, such as Adweek, Atlanta Tribune, Boston.com, Computerworld, Consumer Affairs, Detroit Free Press, eWeek, Gizmodo, Entrepreneur, IDG Ventures, Inc. Magazine, Information Week, MediaPost, Miami Herald, New York Observer, PC Magazine, Phoenix Business Journal, San Jose Mercury News, Silicon Valley Business Journal, Wired, ZDNet and many more.
-In addition to the numerous judges returning from previous panels from years 2011 – 2013, the 2014 judging panel included several worthy additions to this high-profile group.
+The 4th annual judging panel included 53 writers and reviewers from highly recognized newspapers, business, consumer and technology publications, radio outlets, and analyst firms, such as Adweek, Atlanta Tribune, Boston.com, Computerworld, Consumer Affairs, Detroit Free Press, eWeek, Gizmodo, Entrepreneur, IDG Ventures, Inc. Magazine, Information Week, MediaPost, Miami Herald, New York Observer, PC Magazine, Phoenix Business Journal, San Jose Mercury News, Silicon Valley Business Journal, Wired, ZDNet and many more.
+In addition to the numerous judges returning from previous panels from years 2011 – 2013, the 2014 judging panel included several new additions to the prestigious group.

 More info on the judging process